corybrunson/ordr/cran-comments.md

 ## R CMD checks

-Local checks were performed both with the current CRAN version 3.5.2 of {ggplot2} and with the current development version (2025 Jul 10).
+Local checks were performed both with the current CRAN version 3.5.2 of {ggplot2} and with the current development version (2025 Jul 10) using `document = FALSE`.

 ### Test environments